New rules for allocation of the scarce resource “grid connection capacity”

 - Grid and system benefits

 The first three criteria each account for 30% of the maturity assessment, whilst the fourth criterion (grid and system benefits) accounts for 10%.
-Should grid connection applications for a site receive the same score following the maturity assessment, the decision shall be made in accordance with the TSOs’ maturity-based procedure, initially based on waiting time and site-specificity, and finally – if there is still no difference – by means of a transparent lottery procedure.
+Should grid connection applications for a site receive the same score following the maturity assessment, the decision will be made in accordance with the TSOs’ maturity-based procedure, initially based on waiting time and site-specificity, and finally – if there is still no difference – by means of a transparent lottery procedure.

 Grid connection requests in the distribution network

-Following the introduction of the TSOs’ maturity-based procedure for grid connection applications from energy storage facilities and large-scale consumers on 1 April 2026, the first distribution system operators have already indicated that they too are considering moving away from the first come, first served principle and instead applying a (modified) maturity-based procedure for grid connection applications.
+Following the introduction of the TSOs’ maturity-based procedure for grid connection applications from energy storage facilities and large-scale consumers on 1 April 2026, the first distribution system operators have already indicated that they too are considering moving away from the first come, first served principle and instead applying a modified maturity-based procedure for grid connection applications.

 - Prioritisation of grid connection requests – including for the purpose of reserving grid connection capacity for prioritised expected grid connection requests – based on the criteria